FalkorDB/docs/cypher/load_csv.md

 `LOAD CSV FROM` accepts a string containing the path to a CSV file, the file is parsed line by line, the current line is accessible through the variable specified by `AS`.
-Each parsed value is treated as a `string`, use the right convertion functions e.g. `toInteger` to cast a value to its appropriate type.
+Each parsed value is treated as a `string`, use the right conversion functions e.g. `toInteger` to cast a value to its appropriate type.

 Additional clauses can follow and accesses the `row` variable